The Struts 1 front end framework was one of the first java web application tools to be published, and at one time it was widely used.

 This point is closely related to the first one.
 If centrally defined policies for translating request parameters into Integer, Date, BigDecimal, and so on, existed, then model objects could indeed be constructed out of request parameters more or less directly.

 Furthermore, even though Struts 1 requires that model objects be constructed out of related ActionForms, it gives no direct support to the programmer for performing this task.

 Data validation is separated from the Model Object.

 A fundamental idea in object programming is to unite data with related actions.
 Typical business applications are excellent for illustrating this idea, since business data usually has many related validations.
 Thus, the Model Object should typically encapsulate both data and validations.
 In Struts 1, however, data validation is completely separated from the Model Object.
 Why?
 Why have the creators of Struts 1 lost sight of such a fundamental, basic idea in object programming?
 It does not seem to have any justification.

 Standard HTML forms are not used.

 In Struts 1, forms usually depart widely from standard HTML, and are usually implemented with a specific set of custom tags.
 This is neither necessary nor desirable.
-It is not necessary since other tools have demonstrated that dynamically populated forms can simply reuse standard HTML forms as part of their implementation.
-It is not desirable since the page author cannot reuse their knowledge of standard HTML, but is instead forced to learn a new set of custom tags specific to Struts 1.
+It's not necessary since other tools have demonstrated that dynamically populated forms can simply reuse standard HTML forms as part of their implementation.
+It's not desirable since the page author cannot reuse their knowledge of standard HTML, but is instead forced to learn a new set of custom tags specific to Struts 1.
 This is unproductive.